owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

    >> /etc/fstab``.

 * Memory Caching
+   We recommend:
+   - APC/APCu for local caching.
+   - Redis for Transactional File Locking and distributed caching, running on a dedicated server.
    A memcache speeds up server performance, and ownCloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.

 * Storage
    Use an off-the-shelf NFS solution, such as IBM Elastic Storage or RedHat Ceph.

-* ownCloud Edition
-   Enterprise Edition.
-(See `ownCloud Server or Enterprise Edition`_ for comparisons of the ownCloud editions.)

 Large Enterprises and Service Providers
 ---------------------------------------

 * Number of users
    5,000 to >100,000 users.

-* Storage size
-   Up to 1 petabyte.

 * High availabily level
    Every component is fully redundant and can fail without service interruption.
    Backups without service interruption

 Recommended System Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-4 to 20 application/Web servers.
+More than 4 application/web servers.

 A cluster of two or more database servers.

-Storage is an NFS server, or an object store that is S3 compatible.
+Storage on an NFS server, or an object store that is S3 compatible.

 Cloud federation for a distributed setup over several data centers.